 Since the draft internal report was first submitted by the working group to Wellington City Council and New Zealand Police leadership, a number of the recommended actions have been implemented.

 This work has laid the groundwork and formed an important part of the evidence base for the Pōneke Promise, a collective approach to improving safety in the central city.
-For more information visit the Pōneke Promise page on our website.
+For more information visit the Pōneke Promise section.